LAP Band Surgery (Gastric Banding Surgery)

 If you have been researching your weight loss surgery options, chances are you have heard of the LAP band.
-This is actually one brand-name device that surgeons use for a procedure called “adjustable gastric banding,” a popular, reversible bariatric procedure that can help patients lose weight and improve obesity-related health conditions.
+This is actually one brand-name device that surgeons use for a procedure called “adjustable gastric banding,” a popular, reversible bariatric procedure that can help our Rancho Cucamonga weight loss patients lose weight and improve obesity-related health conditions.

 How can adjustable gastric banding help me lose weight?